two-frontiers-project/2FP-XTree/README.md

 ## Overview

-XTree (CrossTree) is a fast, k-mer-based sequence lookup and tallying tool designed for efficient analysis of metagenomic data.
+XTree is a fast, k-mer-based sequence lookup and tallying tool designed for efficient analysis of metagenomic data.
 It offers a range of functionalities including genome coverage analysis, maximum-likelihood read redistribution, cross-tabulation of annotation hierarchies, and per-query annotation and statistics.

 ## Version